Jorge260399/AI-bases-framework/README.md

 In this repository, you will find the source code of all the scripts developed for the experimental phase of the paper &quot;**Artificial intelligence-based banana ripeness detection**&quot;.

 ## Content
+- **1. Image Preprocessing**
-- **1. Image Preprocessing**&nbsp;In this file, you will find the procedures carried out for the preprocessing of the images, which were: Data Augmentation for unbalanced data, NLM Filter for Image Denoising and Rembg tool for background removal.
+- In this file, you will find the procedures carried out for the preprocessing of the images, which were: Data Augmentation for unbalanced data, NLM Filter for Image Denoising and Rembg tool for background removal.

 - **2. Color Features**